Food & Drink

 SK US WHAT OUR LAST MEAL WOULD BE, and like many a Marylander, we’ll tell you the following: There will be crabs.
 Of course, in The Land of Pleasant Living, there are endless ways to eat them—fried into cakes, stacked into sandwiches, studded into soups, whipped into imperial—and even more places to do so—sports bars, steakhouses, market stalls, gas stations.
 (Not to mention a dip-covered hot dog at Camden Yards.)

-Look around The Red Roost and try to guess how much money might be on the walls.
-(We estimated as least four figures.)
-Located on the Wicomico River marsh, this circa-1974 Eastern Shore crab house is a bona fide dollar bill bar, the kind of off-the-beaten path honky-tonk where patrons throw back beers, scribble their names on greenbacks, then tack them to the ceiling.
+Look around The Red Roost and try to guess how much money is on the walls.
+(We estimated at least four figures.)
+Located on the Wicomico River marsh, this circa-1974 Eastern Shore crab house is a bona-fide dollar-bill bar, the kind of off-the-beaten-path honky-tonk where patrons throw back beers, scribble their names on greenbacks, then tack them to the ceiling.
 To leave your mark, take a 20-minute detour off Route 50 outside of Salisbury on the way toward Ocean City.
-You’ll pass through the streetlight-studded whistle-stop of Quantico, and then push further still, until the road reaches a long, squat, cinderblock building, once a Purdue chicken coop.
+You’ll pass through the streetlight-studded whistle-stop of Quantico, and then push further still, until the road reaches a long, squat, cinderblock building that was once a Purdue chicken coop.

 WHEN AN OUT-OF-TOWNER asks us where to get crabs in Baltimore City, we send them to the east side of Fort Avenue.
 This corner rowhome restaurant’s name is a nod to its neighborhood, Locust Point.
-In the not-too-distant past, this working-class community was rooted around the city’s industrial waterfront, just a stone’s throw from Fort McHenry and the iconic Domino Sugars sign, which is visible from the roof deck.
-Now, new residents and businesses have moved in, but it’s that latter landmark that keeps this circa-1996, family-owned hangout such a destination.
-Downstairs, we miss the old digs—brick-glass windows, cash-covered walls, bench-style seating—which were recently renovated.
-But from up top, over a pitcher of Natty Boh, basket of hush puppies, and heaping pile of red, hot Bay blues, this town truly feels like Charm City.
+And in the not-too-distant past, this working-class community was rooted around the city’s industrial waterfront, just a stone’s throw from Fort McHenry and the iconic Domino Sugars sign.
+Now, new residents and businesses have moved in, but it’s that latter landmark that keeps this circa-1996, family-owned hangout such a destination, with those glowing gold letters visible from the tiny roof deck.
+Downstairs, we admittedly miss the old digs—brick-glass windows, cash-covered walls, bench-style seating—which were recently removed during renovations.
+But from up top, over a pitcher of Natty Boh, basket of hush puppies, and heaping pile of red, hot, Bay blues, this town truly feels like Charm City.
 They also serve the region’s legendary “crab fluff,” deep-fried like a funnel cake into county-fair food porn, plus mini bags of Old Bay-flavored Utz.
-Best of all, the Charm City Circulator gives lifts from here to the Inner Harbor.
+Best of all, the Charm City Circulator gives free lifts from here to the Inner Harbor.

 INSIDE SCOOP: For a local rite of summer, cool down with snowballs at the Black-owned Ice Queens on Andre Street, or further down, fetch soft-serve cones from Miss Twist, Baltimore’s beloved ice cream truck turned brick-and-mortar near Hull Street.

-Waterman Tom Courtney still owns the place, as he has since 1979, while his daughter, Cathy, handles the front-of-house, and his wife, Julie, runs the kitchen.
+Namesake waterman Tom Courtney still owns the place, as he has since 1979, while his daughter, Cathy, handles the front-of-house, and his wife, Julie, runs the kitchen.
 Even with touches from her native Filipino cuisine, this is quintessential Chesapeake home cooking, folks.
-Open at 9 a.m. seven days a week, you can certainly come for a scrapple-filled breakfast, but then you’d miss the lumpia egg rolls, fried rockfish bites, and soft crab “slammer,” which deserves a spot in our personal sandwich Hall of Fame.
-As the name implies, it’s an out-of-the-park combination, featuring one fat crustacean, finely dredged, flashed in oil, then plopped on a fluffy roll with bacon, lettuce, tomato, and tartar.
+Open at 9 a.m. seven days a week, you can certainly come for a scrapple-filled breakfast, but then you’d miss the lumpia egg rolls, fried rockfish bites, and soft-crab “slammer,” which deserves a spot in our personal sandwich Hall of Fame.
+As the name implies, it’s an out-of-the-park combination, featuring one fat crustacean, finely dredged, flashed in oil, then crisply plopped onto a fluffy roll with bacon, lettuce, tomato, and tartar.
+By the salad bar, the Maryland crab soup is quasi-self-serve, with as many saltine crackers as you could want.

-BREAK FOR HISTORY: Historic attractions abound down here, from Point Lookout State Park, where you can hitch a boat ride to Smith Island, to St. Mary’s City, the state’s first capital.
-If you’re not too full, swing out to W.J.
+BREAK FOR HISTORY: Historic attractions abound down here in St. Mary’s County, from St. Mary’s City, the state’s first capital, to Point Lookout State Park, where you can hitch a boat ride to Smith Island.
+If you’re not too full, take part in another long-held tradition and swing out to W.J.
 Dent & Sons in Tall Timbers for a slice of Southern Maryland’s hyper-local and hallowed “stuffed ham.”

-WE KNOW WHAT you’re thinking: Crabs?
+We know what you’re thinking: Crabs?
 In Western Maryland?
 We, too, have historically been skeptical of eating fish this far from the Bay.
-But that was until a tip took us on Route 70 west to Washington County, where, in the cool mountain air of this working-class town, a big red crustacean on the roof of this circa-1982 restaurant lured us inside.
+But that was until a tip took us on Route 70 west to Washington County, where, in the cool mountain air of working-class Hagerstown, a big red crustacean on the roof of this circa-1982 restaurant lured us inside.
 The once dimly lit dining room, with its captain’s chairs and leather booths, has recently been renovated with more modern features, but it’s still the spot for locals and, frankly, anyone searching for legit seafood this side of the state.

 Second-generation owner Ernest Schuhly cut his teeth at a Catonsville seafood market before moving to Appalachia, and it shows.
-Our fresh-steamed crabs were some of the best we’ve had (noticeably not reheated, as has become common practice in our neck of the woods to meet demand).
+Our fresh-steamed crabs were some of the best we’ve had (noticeably not reheated, as has become common practice in our neck of the woods to meet the extreme demand).
 But as the menu warns, most dishes come fried in these parts.
-And that’s a good thing: The decadent soft-shell is divinely spiced and hand-cut fries transport you to the beach.
+And that’s a good thing: Their decadent soft-shells are divinely spiced and their hand-cut fries will transport you straight to Ocean City.

 Day in the Life